oogutierrez/obs-faceflow/README.md

 - Verify that no firewall or antivirus is blocking the connection

 **Camera not detected?**
-- Make sure no other application is using the same camera
+- Make sure no other application is using the same camera, or choose an OBS Virtual Camera
 - Try refreshing the page or restarting the local server

 **Scenes not showing up?**